Cozy Cardio Is Here — and It’s a Game Changer

 Why is cozy cardio so game-changing?

 Cozy cardio rewrites those rules: It tells us that our workouts (cardio or otherwise) can feel good.
-They don’t need to leave us breathless and drenched in sweat in order to be good for our overall health.
+They don’t need to leave us breathless and drenched in sweat to be good for our overall health.

 What cozy cardio means to me